Find a Part Now

 First facelift

 At the 2015 LA Auto Show, Mitsubishi previewed the Mirage's 2017 facelift.
 The car received a new front end design, projector headlights with LED daytime running lights, and LED tail lights.
 The facelift results in a drag coefficient of 0.27cd.
 In addition, engine output was increased from 74 to 78 hp, the suspension was improved through better shock absorbers, revised spring rates, and uprated brakes (larger discs on front, drums on rear, and different friction material).
 The interior will also see numerous aesthetic changes from the steering wheel to the HVAC system and a new optional touchscreen infotainment system using Apple's CarPlay interface and a 300W Rockford Fosgate audio setup.
+A Rockford Fosgate Edition of the ES, fitted with a 300-watt premium stereo, was sometimes available beginning in late 2015.
+It is typically referred to as the Mirage RF and is fitted with a small Rockford Fosgate sticker.

 Second facelift